 Strands of Learning Outcomes Learning Outcomes By the end of the Program, students will be able to Knowledge Demonstrate in-depth knowledge and understanding of concepts, theories, and procedures for best practices in Public Relation & Corporate Communication in local and international contexts.
 Demonstrate comprehensive understanding of strategic solutions to public relations issues and communication problems.
 3. Integrate and critically evaluate information and data from a variety of sources to assess the communication requirements of a specific organization.
 4. Design, develop, conduct, and evaluate knowledge for better strategic communication planning to achieve the organizational goals.
 Skills 5.
 Communicate, interact, cooperate effectively and efficiently in written, oral, visual and combined formats, and apply new technologies in the field.
-6. Produce effective, accessible, and timely print, digital and multimedia communications, independently and collaboratively, to manage specific stakeholder relations and/or issues and achieve organizational objectives.
+Produce effective, accessible, and timely print, digital and multimedia communications, independently and collaboratively, to manage specific stakeholder relations and/or issues and achieve organizational objectives.
 Aspects of competence 7.
 Engage with topics and issues about public relations and communication, and demonstrate leadership and thoughtful reflection in discussions and group work 8.
 Develop personal and professional skills through independent and self-learning, for effective and creative decision-making.
 Role in context 9.
 Apply creative thinking for problems solving, in line with ethical regulations.
 Self-development 10.
 Merge organizational goals with social responsibility programs, especially in UAE / GCC region.

 QF Emirates Aspe cts of (Compet ency

-Program Learning Kno wled dge Skil nomy a Role e in itext Self- Deve elopm ent
+Program Learning Kno wlec lge Skill Autonomy and Responsibility Role in Context Self- Development

 Outcomes 1 2 3 4 1 2 3 4 5 1 2 3 1 2 1 2 3

 PLO# 1 ٧ ٧

 PLO# 2 ٧ ٧

 PLO# 3 ٧ ٧

 PLO# 4 ٧ ٧